Frequently Asked Questions

 8:15am–3:30pm for Grades 7–8

 On most days our students eat lunch in the classrooms.
 Teachers help facilitate lunch groups so that students have an opportunity to eat with a variety of classmates and allergies can be carefully managed.
-Middle School students eat in the theater, or on the lower yard, and on Fridays they often have lunch at Julius Kahn Park.
+Middle School students eat outside on the lower yard, and on Fridays they often have lunch at Julius Kahn Park.
 All students bring lunches from home at least twice a week.
 Presidio Hill School partners with School Foodies three days a week for optional meal delivery service.

 Sixth through eighth grade students participate in a co-ed league offering cross-country and volleyball in the fall, basketball in the winter, and futsal (indoor soccer) in the spring.

 Service learning is embedded in the curriculum, and teachers find many ways for students to volunteer in the community.
 Our students go on field trips about once a month.
 Sixth graders spend two nights in Point Reyes with their classmates, seventh grade visits the Yosemite Institute for three days, and eighth grade travels to places in California for one week.
 Many other grades go on camping trips at different times during the year.

 2019–2020 tuition is $32,340 for grades TK–2 and $33,233 for grades 3–8.
 The Board of Trustees sets tuition each January for the following year, and it increases every year.
 New families also pay a one-time new student enrollment fee of $2,000.
 Visit Affording Presidio Hill School for flexible tuition information.